-If you are interested in following this pathway, you can apply to join in July in year three of your degree (or in the year before starting Honours if you are doing a double degree or extending your degree because of underloading).
-The interviews by the Medical School are typically conducted in September of the same year.
-You can only attempt the interview once.
-You do not need to do any medical science-related courses, including ASCs, during your degree to apply.
+If you are interested in following this pathway, you can apply to join in July in year three of your degree.
+The interviews by the Medical School are typically conducted in September of the same year, with a possibility to repeat the interview the next year in case you don't pass in the first year.

-If more than ten students apply and pass the interview in any year, selection of the ten students with will be based on your GPA and interview score.
+If more than ten students apply and pass the interview in any year, selection of the ten students with guaranteed places will be based on your GPA and interview score.